Hello Friends,

 Siddhivinayak Temple Aarti

 The worship of the Lord here is a beautiful spectacle to behold.
-Here is a comprehensive guide which will allow you to plan your visit according to the day, season and festival being celebrated here at Siddhivinayak:-
+Here is a comprehensive guide which will allow you to plan your visit according to the day, season and festival being celebrated here at Siddhivinayak:-Wednesday to Monday

 Kakad Aarti or morning prayer - 5:30 AM to 6:00 AM